How many private renters are there in Greenwich?

 And does housing benefit cover it?

 Not quite.
 This often means that private tenants have to make other sacrifices just to be able to live.
-In Greenwich, the amount of Local Housing Allowance you receive depends on where you live.
+In Greenwich, the amount of Local Housing Allowance you receive depends on whereabouts in the borough you live.
+At the start of 2021, the rates are:

 Outer South East London (Woolwich, Thamesmead and beyond)